Gchesta/space_allocator/README.md

 """
 Welcome to Sophia.
-Andela's one and only space allocator
+Andela's one and only space allocator.
+Sophia helps you to allocate rooms to staff and fellows alike

 Usage: